Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 ## Writing Hastlayer-compatible .NET code

+While Hastlayer supports a lot of features of .NET, it can't support everything (also due to the fundamental differences between executing a program on a CPU and creating hardware logic).
+Thus limitations apply.

 Take a look at the sample projects in the Sample solution folder.
 Those are there to give you a general idea how Hastlayer-compatible code looks like, and they're thoroughly documented.
 If some language construct is not present in the samples then it is probably not supported.
 The `PrimeCalculator` is a good starting point with a basic sample algorithm.

 Some general constraints you have to keep in mind: